 Director: Better Tourism Africa

-Much of her work over the last 2 decades has been in regional and local economic development in developing countries – places where tourism can play a significant role in improving quality of life and safeguarding the environment.
-Heidi’s expertise in sustainable tourism has been enhanced by her Masters degree in Town and Regional Planning.
-Apart from projects in Southern Africa, Heidi has worked on tourism projects in other parts of Africa, Oman, India and Russia.
+Heidi @heidivdwatt has worked extensively in responsible tourism, aiming to “create better places for people to live in and better places for people to visit”.
+Much of her work over the last 2 decades has been in regional and local economic development in developing countries – places where tourism can play a significant role in improving the quality of life and safeguarding the environment.
+She has collaborated with destinations, businesses, destination organisations and place management authorities in 12 countries, assisting to plot their sustainability journeys.
+Apart from projects in Southern Africa, Heidi has worked on tourism projects in other parts of Africa, India and Russia.